home-assistant/home-assistant.io/source/_integrations/appartme.markdown

 After the initial setup, you can adjust the following options:

 - **Update Interval**: Set the frequency (in seconds) at which the integration polls the Appartme API for updates.
+By default **Update Interval** is set to 60 seconds, which in our opinion is enough to enjoy responsive device state updating, but you can lower it to 30 seconds if needed.

 To change options: